8 Simple Tips to Help You Schedule Employees

-You have employees that are juggling school, families, or additional jobs, and you are trying to juggle all of that in your employee schedule.
+Your employees juggle school, families, or additional jobs… and you are trying to juggle all of that in your employee schedule.
 It’s not easy, and it’s a serious enough topic that the U.S. Congress took to creating legislation to govern it through “The Schedules That Work Act.”
 While the goal was to protect employees who might be harmed by unpredictable scheduling techniques, business owners know that scheduling employees is never an easy thing and have as much vested interest in the process as anyone.

 Good news: It doesn’t have to be difficult.
-Here are eight simple things you can do to schedule employees more effectively:
+Here are eight simple tips to help you schedule employees more effectively:

 1. Identify true scheduling abuse.